aaronbloomfield/ccc/hws/tokens/index.md

 As you develop the items in this assignment, keep in mind that -- on our private Ethereum blockchain -- it is possible to track back whose smart contracts are whose.

 You will have to have completed the [connecting to the private Ethereum blockchain](../ethprivate/index.html) assignment as well as the [dApp Introduction](../dappintro/index.html) assignment.
 You will also need to be familiar with the [lecture slides on Tokens](../../slides/tokens.html#/).
 For some of the tasks below you will need to launch your geth node, connecting to the course server, and start up a geth Javascript terminal; how to do all that is all described in the [connecting to the private Ethereum blockchain](../ethprivate/index.html) assignment.
-You will also need to launch a geth terminal, which is also described in the that assignment.

 If you have not successfully completed those two assignments, then you will not be able to complete this assignment.

+In addition to your source code, you will submit an edited version of [tokens.py](tokens.py.html) ([src](tokens.py)).

 ### Changelog